 We also offer on-site X-ray services to perform chest x-rays.
 X-rays are primarily used for diagnostic radiography and crystallography.
 X-rays are especially useful in the detection of pathology of the skeletal system, but X-rays are also useful for detecting some disease processes in soft tissue.
 The chest X-ray services can be used to identify lung diseases such as pneumonia, lung cancer or pulmonary edema.

 St. Bernards Medical Center in Jonesboro, Arkansas also provides bronchoscopy services.
 Bronchoscopy is a medical procedure where a tube is inserted into the airways, usually through the nose or mouth.
 This allows the practitioner to examine inside a patient's airway for abnormalities such as foreign bodies, bleeding, tumors or inflammation.
 The practitioner often takes samples from inside the lungs: biopsies, fluid (bronchoalveolar lavage), or endobronchial brushing.
 The practitioner may use either a rigid bronchoscope or flexible bronchoscope.

 Pulmonology also offers sleep study services.
-Our pulmonologists and pulmonary staff are trained to provide you with state of the art care at the St. Bernards Sleep Disorders Center.
+Our pulmonologists and pulmonary staff are trained to provide you with state of the art care at the St. Bernards Sleep Disorders Center located at Jonesboro, Arkansas.
 Sleep studies are tests that watch what happens to your body during sleep.
-The studies are done to find out what is causing your sleep problems.
-For more information on sleep disorders and sleep studies offered at St. Bernards, click here.
+The studies are done by our pulmonologists to find out what is causing your sleep problems.
+For more information on sleep disorders and sleep studies offered at St. Bernards, Arkansas click here.